GrigoryM1A1/RemitlyInternTask/README.md

 - In the terminal run <br> `python demo.py`
 - The program demo now will ask you to pass an absolute path to the policy json file and all you have to do is pass the path you want and click `Enter`. <br>
-  - If error occurs it will be printed to the terminal and False will be returned. <br>
+  - If error occurs it will be printed to the terminal <br>
-  - If json doesn't fulfill requirements False will be returned and printed. <br>
+  - If json doesn't fulfill requirements False will be returned and printed <br>
-  - If verification was successful True will be returned and printed.
+  - If verification was successful True will be returned and printed

 ## How to run tests
-- Firstly, make sure that you have virtual environment active
+- Firstly, make sure that you have virtual environment still active
 - Navigate to `/RemitlyInternTask`
 - In terminal run command: `python -m unittest`